bgunay/ShoppingCard/README.md

-WebStore
+ShoppingCard
 =========
-WebStore v1.0 is a full fledged online shopping system built in Spring-MVC.
+Shoppingcard v1.0 is a online shopping system built in Spring-MVC.
 It uses JSP for view templating and MongoDB is at the database end.

 How to import and build project?